Imsach/flaskstockly/README.md

 # flaskstockly

-This is basic flask web app which gets data from api and offers few fuctionalities for stocks dashboard as search, filters & sorting.
+This is basic flask web app which gets data from api and offers few functionalities  for stocks dashboard as search, filters & sorting.
 The API for this project is alphavantage.
 The documentaion API: https://www.alphavantage.co/documentation/.